The Jungle Book (1994 film): Plot

-As they escape from the ancient ruins, Mowgli and Kitty are confronted by Shere Khan, who roars at them.
-However, Mowgli roars back and defiantly stands his ground.
-Impressed by Mowgli's bravery, Shere Khan acknowledges him as a creature of the jungle and allows him and Kitty to leave peacefully.
-Mowgli and Kitty reunite with Brydon and Baloo, both of whom have recovered from their injuries under Plumford's care.
-Having defeated Boone and his men and fulfilled his childhood dream in facing Shere Khan, Mowgli becomes the new lord of the jungle and begins a relationship with Kitty.
+Outside the ruins, Mowgli and Kitty are confronted by Shere Khan who roars at Mowgli.
+Mowgli roars back and Shere Khan sees him as a creature of the jungle, fulfilling a childhood dream of Mowgli's.
+Returning to the jungle, Mowgli and Kitty are delighted to find that both the lives of Brydon and Baloo have been saved by Plumford.
+Mowgli becomes lord of the jungle and begins a relationship with Kitty.